IAmSaad/zlib_test/README.md

 `zlib_build_test.exe -c "file_to_compress_with_extension" "name_of_compressed_output_file_with_extension"`

-The `sample.txt` provided in the release folder can be used to test out this program, in that case to run the program the command will be :
+The `sample.txt` provided in the same folder (/release) can be used to test out this program, in this case to run the program the command will be :

-`zlib_build_test.exe -c "sample.txt" "sample.z"` where sample.z is the output file's name.
-The .z extension is randomly given.
+`zlib_build_test.exe -c "sample.txt" "sample.z"`

+Here sample.z is the output file's name.
+The .z extension is randomly given and can be alphanumeric combination.

 ## About the Code
 `zlib_build_test.cpp`: is the main file that has been modified from the zlib/example/zpipe.c.
 It contains all the functionality of the example program like command line argument handling, file handling, doing compression at two levels, printing compression statistics and timing etc.